-The linear regression model is one of the most common modeling technique used in transportation engineering.
+The linear regression model is one of the most common modeling techniques used in transportation engineering.
 This model is applied when there is a linear association between the response variable and exploratory variables.
-In a linear model, the exploratory variables are considered as fixed effect variables.
+In a linear model, the exploratory variables are considered as fixed-effect variables.
 In the real world, many relationships are not systematic like linear model assumptions.
 By considering a random effect in the modeling framework, it is possible to characterize the distinctive variation due to the individual differences.
-Random effects are something that is usually non-systematic and unpredictable and bring random influence on the data.
-Consideration of both fixed and random effect in the modeling framework is known as mixed effect modeling.
-Several linear mixed models were developed; some focusing on using all available speed data and others focusing on when more than two bicyclists were present within the 15-minute period.
-Other attempted split the data by the different posted speeds.
+Random effects are usually non-systematic and unpredictable, and have random influence on the data.
+Consideration of both fixed and random effects in the modeling framework is known as mixed effect modeling.
+Several linear mixed models were developed, some focusing on using all available speed data and others focusing on data where more than two bicyclists were present within the 15-min period.
+Other attempted modeling techniques included splitting the data by the different posted speeds.

-The importance of the variables was ranked by using random forest (RF) algorithms.
-The RF method is based on the bagging principle and random subspace method that relies on constructing a collection of decision trees with random predictors.
-Variable importance ranking is measured by the classification accuracy and Gini impurity.
+The importance of the variables was ranked using random forest algorithms.
+The random forest method is based on the bagging principle and random subspace method, which relies on constructing a collection of decision trees with random predictors.
+Variable importance ranking is measured by classification accuracy and Gini impurity.
 This importance measure shows how much the mean squared error or the "impurity" increases when the specified variable is randomly permuted.
-If prediction error does not change by permuting the variable then the importance measures will not be altered significantly which in turn will change the mean squared error (MSE) of the variable only slightly (low values).
+If prediction error does not change when permuting the variable then the importance measures will not be altered significantly, which in turn will change the mean squared error (MSE) of the variable only slightly (low values).
 This implies that the specified variable is not important.
-On the contrary, if the MSE significantly decreases during the permutation of the variable then the variable is deemed as important.
+On the contrary, if the MSE significantly decreases during the permutation of the variable then the variable is deemed important.

 By keeping 15-min binned average speed as the dependent variable, the random forest algorithm was applied in developing the variable importance measures.
 Figure 3 illustrates the dot chart of variable importance as measured by the algorithm.
-This plot allows how each of the variables contributes to decrease 'no impurity' on average.
-The more a variable contributes, the more significant it is.
+The more a variable contributed, the more significant it was.
 A threshold of 5% MSE was applied in determining the final list of variables.
-The variable importance measure shows that the vehicle volume per lane (VVolPerLn) is the most influential variable for all three cases examined.
-Other variables considered are: time of day (day/night/dawn/dusk), posted speed limit (PSL), distance between counter location and feature that could be influencing the on-road speed measurement adjusted to base condition (ID_BC), number of driveways along the same side of the road as the travel direction adjusted to base condition (DWO_BC), bicycle volume (BikeVolume), presence of on-street parking (Park), on-street parking width (PW), number of signals (SigInter), presence of bus stop (BusStop), presence of through lanes (ThruLns).
+The variable importance measure shows that the vehicle volume per lane (VVolPerLn) was the most influential variable for all three cases examined.
+Other variables considered included time of day (day/night/dawn/dusk), posted speed limit, distance between counter location and feature that could be influencing the on-road speed measurement adjusted to base condition (ID_BC), number of driveways along the same side of the road as the travel direction adjusted to base condition (DWS_BC), number of driveways along the opposite side of the road as the travel direction adjusted to base condition (DWO_BC), bicycle volume (BikeVolume), presence of on-street parking (Park), on-street parking width (PW), number of signals (SigInter), presence of bus stop (BusStop), presence of raised median (MED), median width adjusted to base condition (MW_BC), and number of through lanes (ThruLns).